HOME Tokyo and Surroundings Tokyo Shinjuku Where You Should Stay in Shinjuku: Best Areas & Hotels For Visitors

 5. Higashi-Shinjuku Area - Slightly out of the way & cheaper than downtown Shinjuku

-As well as being close to Shinjuku Station, Higashi Shinjuku also has its own subway station, which is served by two lines, the Oedo Line and the Fukutoshin Line.
-If you’re looking for somewhere to stay with great access to Shinjuku and the rest of the city that won’t cost the earth, you might consider looking for accommodation in Higashi-Shinjuku.
+Higashi-Shinjuku has its own subway station, which is served by two lines - the Oedo Line and the Fukutoshin Line.
+So if you're looking for a budget-friendly place to stay with easy access to Shinjuku and the rest of the city, consider looking for accommodation in Higashi-Shinjuku.

 Types of hotels in Shinjuku